Careers in the Mathematical Sciences

 In non-academic positions, research mathematicians conduct mathematical research in areas of interest to large corporations and various departments of government.
 These include the Department of Energy, various branches of the military, and security agencies.
 While the demand for non-academic research mathematicians has been shrinking in recent years, there still are positions available at national laboratories, the National Security Agency (NSA), and other government entities, as well as some large corporations.
 An advanced degree is usually required for these positions.

 Data is collected constantly, from NASA's OSIRIS-REx spacecraft mapping the surface of the asteroid Bennu to your grocery store's loyalty card program.
 In many cases, the collections of data are too large to be handled by traditional means, or even to be stored on a single computer.
 The challenges inherent in working with and extracting meaning from big data ensure that skilled data scientists and engineers will continue to be in demand for the foreseeable future.
 One of our alumni is now working as a data scientist after completing the intensive post-doctoral Insight Data Science Fellows program.
 Insight also has a Data Engineering Fellows program.

 Undergraduates interested in Data Science are welcome to attend weekly meetings of UA-TRIPODS.

 Looking for more career-related information?

-The University of Arizona Career Services office can help you with all stages of the job search process, from interest inventories, to finding internships and jobs, writing resumes, practicing interview skills, and more.
+The University of Arizona Student Engagement and Career Development office can help you with all stages of the job search process, from interest inventories, to finding internships and jobs, writing resumes, practicing interview skills, and more.